STOmics/Stereopy/docs/source/General/Installation.rst

 Installation
 ============
 .. note::
-    Our tool could be installed on Linux, MacOS with python3.7 or python3.8.
+    Our tool could be installed on Linux with python3.7 or python3.8.
-    The machine with Apple m1 cpu is not supported now.

 PyPI
 ------------------------------------